-Students interested in music and drama have the opportunity of participating in the Andrew College theatrical productions each spring and fall.
+Students interested in music and drama have the opportunity of participating in the Andrew College theatrical productions each fall and spring.

 Choraliers

 The Choraliers is a select vocal group that represents the college in programs both off and on campus.
 The group is open to all students by audition and participation carries one semester hour of credit.